kandekore/Click-And-Collect-for-WooCommerce/README.md

 ### Admin Settings

-The Pro Click and Collect plugin introduces an admin settings page where you can configure various options related to click and collect functionality.
+The Click and Collect plugin introduces an admin settings page where you can configure various options related to click and collect functionality.
 The settings include:

 - **Booking Window**: Set the minimum number of hours required for advanced booking.
 - **Collection Time Settings**: Configure the opening and closing times for collection on each day of the week.